Everything You Need to Know About Buttercup Flower Meaning, Popular Types, and Cultural Significance Around the World

 Common Buttercups are primarily yellow in color.
-This gives them the secondary meanings of joy, happiness, youthfulness, and good health.
+The yellow flower has secondary meanings of joy, happiness, youthfulness, and good health.

-Persian Buttercups showcase a more diverse spectrum of colors which unique meanings and symbolism in the language of flowers:
+Persian Buttercups showcase a more diverse spectrum of different colors which have unique meanings and symbolism in the language of flowers:

 - Pink: Romantic interest, happiness, platonic love, youthfulness.